Updated November 11th, 2021

 Cosmopolitan Las Vegas Parking Fee

 Please note that anyone with a Cosmopolitan reward card (called the “Identity” card), who has reached the status of Sterling, Gold, or Platinum, will receive complimentary parking.
-(The lowest card level is “Silver”, and Silver card holders still have to pay to park).
+(The lowest card level is “Silver.”
+Those members still have to pay to park).

 (The black star is the main entry into the Cosmo’s parking garage.
 The red star shows you the secret, back street way.)

 When entering the garage, you’ll take a parking ticket.
 Be sure to keep it safe.
 Anyone who loses their parking ticket is charged a “lost ticket fee” of $50.